Epstein files mention Francine LeFrak, names of Barnard trustees’ families and alumni

 Editor’s Note: This article mentions sensitive topics, including sexual assault and human trafficking.
 The mention of individuals within the files does not signify participation in illegal activity.
 All information cited in this article is publicly accessible.

-The names of various Barnard affiliates, including an applicant admitted in 2011, two alumni, and the families of two current trustees, can be found in the Department of Justice’s (DOJ) “Epstein Library,” a collection of messages, images, and emails between convicted sex offender Jeffrey Epstein and his associates.
+The names of several Barnard affiliates, including an applicant admitted in 2011, two alumni, and the families of two current trustees, can be found in the Department of Justice’s “Epstein Library,” a collection of messages, images, and emails between convicted sex offender Jeffrey Epstein and his associates.

-Among 3.5 million files released between November 2025 and January 2026, multiple documents reveal that Epstein had connections with Barnard College affiliates, including the LeFrak and Blankfein families, members of whom currently sit on the Barnard Board of Trustees.
-The Milstein family, who have donated over $100 million to the College and Columbia University, also appears in the files.
+Among 3.5 million files released between November 2025 and January 2026, multiple documents reveal that Epstein was in contact with the relatives of several Barnard College trustees, donors, and affiliates, including the LeFrak, Blankfein, and Milstein families.

-“I said I was going to you,” Jonathan continued, “She and her husband Rick [Friedberg] would love to stop by [sic] would that be okay.”
-The email does not specify a location where LeFrak and Friedberg, or Jonathan, may have visited Epstein.
+“I said I was going to you,” Jonathan wrote, “She and her husband Rick [Friedberg] would love to stop by would that be okay.”
+The email does not specify a location where LeFrak, Friedberg, or Jonathan may have visited Epstein.

 Epstein wrote “of course” in response.

-Peggy Siegal, a publicist and close associate of Epstein, also repeatedly mentioned the LeFrak family in her emails with him.
-In response to a 2013 email from Epstein asking for “[sic] newss,” Siegal noted that Francine LeFrak was among the attendees of actress Grace Hightower’s birthday party.
+Peggy Siegal, a publicist and close associate of Epstein, frequently mentioned the LeFrak family in her emails with him.
+In 2013, Siegal noted that Francine LeFrak was among the attendees of actress Grace Hightower’s birthday party.
 Later that year, Siegal invited Epstein to her own birthday celebration, sending him a guest list that included Richard and Karen LeFrak, the brother and sister-in-law of Francine LeFrak.

-Philip Milstein (CC ’71), husband of Cheryl Glicker Milstein (BC ’82), also appears in the Epstein files.
+Philip Milstein (CC ’71), the husband of Cheryl Glicker Milstein (BC ’82), was also named in the Epstein files.

-Glicker Milstein served on the Barnard Board of Trustees for almost three decades and as chair for eight years until July of 2025.
-With her husband, she has financed many Barnard projects, including the Glicker-Milstein theater and their $25 million contribution towards the construction of the Milstein Center.
+Glicker Milstein served on the Barnard Board of Trustees for almost three decades and as chair for eight years until July 2025.
+The Milsteins have financed many Barnard projects, including the Glicker-Milstein theater and a $25 million contribution toward the construction of the Milstein Center.
 As of 2019, all of their contributions to Barnard and Columbia totaled over $100 million.

-In a 2013 email, Philip Milstein, along with Stan Bergman and John Paulson, invited Epstein to join them in attendance as Matthew Bronfman accepts the American Jewish Committee (AJC) Avraham Harman Leadership Award, even offering for Epstein “to be included in our Tribute Committee for Matthew Bronfman.”
+In a 2013 email, Philip Milstein, along with former Henry Schein executive Stan Bergman and hedge fund manager John Paulson, invited Epstein to the 2013 American Jewish Committee's awarding of a leadership award to businessman Matthew Bronfman.
+Milstein, Bergman, and Paulson offered for Epstein “to be included in our Tribute Committee for Matthew Bronfman.”

-They concluded the email with “we wish you a year of peace, good health and happiness.”
+Milstein, Bergman, and Paulson concluded the email with wishing Epstein “a year of peace, good health and happiness.”

-The Epstein files also mentioned Lloyd Blankfein, the former CEO of Goldman Sachs.
-He is also the husband of Laura Blankfein (BC ’75), who succeeded Cheryl Milstein as Barnard’s chair of the Board of Trustees last July.
+The Epstein files also mentioned Lloyd Blankfein, the former CEO of Goldman Sachs, and the husband of Laura Blankfein (BC ’75), who succeeded Cheryl Milstein as Barnard’s chair of the Board of Trustees last July.

 In 2010, Nili Priel, the wife of former Israeli Prime Minister Ehud Barak, wrote to Epstein that “Ehud suggested that ... you could invite Lloyd Blankfein” to an undisclosed event.
-An hour later, Epstein’s assistant, Lesley Groff, wrote that she had “spoken to Michelle, Blankfein’s assistant, and emailed her [regarding] the dinner for Barak.”
+Epstein’s assistant, Lesley Groff, responded that she had “spoken to Michelle, Blankfein’s assistant, and emailed her [regarding] the dinner for Barak.”

-Available records do not indicate that Francine LeFrak, Cheryl Milstein, or Laura Blankfein directly contacted Epstein.
+Available records do not indicate that Francine LeFrak, Cheryl Milstein, Laura Blankfein, or Lloyd Blankfein directly contacted Epstein.

 On June 29, 2011, Epstein contacted Ehud Barak’s daughter, Anat Barak, to introduce “Tali,” an 18-year-old newly admitted Barnard student, who wanted to serve “in one of the elite units in the IDF [Israeli Defense Forces].”